JINJ95/Login_PHP/README.md

 # Login_PHP
-Reads in a text file and stores Usernames and Passwords.
+Uses PHP to read in a text file and store acceptable username and password combinations.
 If the user enters the correct credentials they are granted access.
 If not, access denied.